rancher/elemental-toolkit/docs/content/en/docs/Getting started/booting.md

        commands:
          - |
              # Use `elemental reset --system.uri docker:<img-ref>` to deploy a custom image
-             # By default the recovery cOS gets deployed
+             # By default the recovery Elemental gets deployed
              elemental reset --reboot

 ```